 I was accepted into the User Experience graduate program at the Maryland Institute College of Art in the Fall of 2016.
 The 15-month program ended in December 2017 and I was able to explore all aspects of UX design.
-Many of the projects were open ended, where we could explore a problem, figure out where to get users, research, and test.
+Many of the projects were open ended, where we explored a problem, figured out where to get users, researched, and tested.
 These projects were similar in structure but taught me many different things in regards to tools and methodologies I can leverage as a UX designer.
 I also wrote about my classes on Medium, to help communicate my design process and inform others about the program.

-The solution was to create a scrollable grid, 6 columns wide.
-This layout was much easier to scroll through than a single line of items.
-At any given time, there were 12 items on screen.
-By introducing multiple hierarchies, listeners can change categories quickly, as opposed to having to 'go back' which loads a new page.
+The solution was to create a grid layout, 6 columns wide.
+This layout was much easier to scroll through than a single line of items and at any given time, there were 12 items on screen.
+Multiple hierarchies let listeners change categories quickly, as opposed to having to 'go back' which loaded a new page.

-This prototype was made with Framer and linked to a 4 way directional pad on a phone to simulate using a fireTV stick and to control the prototype remotely.
+This prototype was made with Framer and controlled remotely through a 4-way directional pad interface on a smartphone.

-Baltimore recently created FindMyTow which is a web application that lets residents search for their car in an online database.
-This experience is slow and frustrating to use.
-The unintuitive form is difficult to fill in, with many fields causing information paralysis.
-The site is not mobile friendly which is crucial since people will likely only have their smartphone when finding out they've been towed.
-The load times are also ridiculous becuase it loads extra and unnecessary results and doesn't use any pagination.
+This experience is slow and frustrating to use, involves an unintuitive form that is difficult to fill in, and includes too many fields which cause information paralysis.
+The site is not mobile friendly, which is crucial since people will likely only have their smartphone when finding out they've been towed.
+The load times are also ridiculous because it loads *all* of the results and doesn't use any pagination.

 REI for the Apple Watch

-Designing an REI shopping experience for the Apple watch involved performing an information architecture exercise called a card sort.
 I collected all of the aspects of the REI website and let participants organize that information how they saw fit using notecards.
-If they thought socks was more appropriate under mens clothing than hiking, they would put those cards in the same group.
-That helped me create a new information architecture.
-I then quickly sketched out my ideas after reading the Apple watch design guidelines and then created an interactive Framer prototype.
+This helped me create a new information architecture, which led to quick sketches of an interface and then an interactive Framer prototype.